-- The Redevelopment Authority does not maintain a separate self-balancing set of books that includes all transactions of the Redevelopment Authority. - The City does not have a policy in place to allocate and record interest earned in the City Treasurer/Control Account.
+- The Redevelopment Authority does not maintain a separate self-balancing set of books that includes all transactions of the Redevelopment Authority and the General Authority does not maintain a separate self-balancing set of books that includes all transactions of the General Authority. - The City does not have a policy in place to allocate and record interest earned in the City Treasurer/Control Account.